massgov/mayflower/patternlab/docs/a11y-checklist/a11y-checklist.md

 ### ☞ [Buttons](buttons.md) `<button>`

 ### ☞ [Images](images.md) `<img>` `<CONTAINER role="img">` `<CONTAINER style="background-image: url();">` `<svg>`

+## ❇️ Ensure your markup is valid

+Once you finish the check list below, validate your component as markup (not as a *twig template*) with the [markup validator](https://validator.w3.org/).
+Valid markup is a great foundation for accessible website.

 ---
 More elements will be added soon...